 Last but certainly not least, living frugally may decrease concerns over money, as you spend less and save more.
 This is massively important to your mental health and stress levels.

 Data released earlier this year by Northwestern Mutual reported that money is the top cause of stress (44%) among Americans.
 To put it in perspective, money worries trump relationship stress (25%) and work woes (18%).

 So, want to save money, keep out of debt, make conscious choices, and stress less now?
 Living frugally may just be the answer you’ve been searching for.

 To save you time, we’ve put together the very best frugal living tips right here.
 Embracing these simple frugal living ideas takes next to no energy or time — perfect for both those who are busy or people who may have some spare time on their hands.

-Overall: 10 Best Frugal Living Tips You Need to Know for 2019
+Overall: 10 Best Frugal Living Tips You Need to Know

 1. Keep Track of Your Money